Did you know that Easter is only mentioned once in the Bible? This fact brings up many questions:

 When God sent an angel of death to Egypt, the only sign that was to spare the family’s firstborn was the blood smeared on the door.
 This blood came from the lamb slaughtered that day.

 Likewise, Jesus is the Passover Lamb meant to be slaughtered for the salvation of humankind.
-Any person that accepts Him is saved from the impending tribulation by the blood He shed on the cross.
+Any person who accepts Him is saved from the impending tribulation by the blood He shed on the cross.

 During Easter, Christians remember Jesus as the risen Savior.
-It’s not about death now but a celebration of overcoming death.
+It’s not about death now but a Christian celebration of overcoming death.

 Easter is Individual While Passover is Communal

 Many Christian churches do not celebrate Passover.
-It’s primarily Jewish people that hold it so dear and place great emphasis on this date.
+It’s primarily the Jewish people who hold it so dear and place great emphasis on this date.

 The Passover remembers the birth of the Jewish nation as a force for good in their nation.
 They, therefore, have to celebrate it from a communal level.